What is a PARP Inhibitor and How Does It Treat Ovarian Cancer?

 Before starting treatment with a PARP inhibitor, your doctor will likely recommend genetic testing to determine if you have a BRCA mutation.
 This information helps guide treatment decisions and determine if a PARP inhibitor is a suitable option for you.

-Your gynecologic oncologist and healthcare team will also discuss the potential side effects of inhibitors and how to manage them.
+Your gynecologic oncologist and healthcare team will also discuss the potential side effects of PARP inhibitors and how to manage them.
 You must report any side effects you experience during treatment to your doctor so they can help you manage them effectively.

 PARP inhibitors are administered orally in pill form, meaning you can take them at home.
 Your doctor will provide specific instructions on taking the medication, such as the dosage, frequency, and any special considerations (e.g., taking with or without food).